 This continuation of Acting I will focus on more in-depth character analysis and development, emphasizing the actor's responsibility in creating the character.
+Students will complete a minimum of five in-class performances.
 3 hrs./wk. plus rehearsals and performances.
-3 hrs. lecture/wk.

-THEA 230H HON: Acting II (1 Hour)
+THEA 230H HON: Acting II\ (1 Hour)